DanialArab/SQL/README.md

 <a name="1"></a>
 ## Leetcode Database Questions

-The following table details the Leetcode database question I have solved so far:
+The following tables detail the Leetcode database question I have solved so far:

 <a name="2"></a>
 ### Easy Questions